fingerskier/manthra/README.md

 # Manthra

+If someone shows you who they really are... believe them.

-The true character of a man is decided in the battle between him and his falen nature;
+The true character of a man is decided in the battle between him and his fallen nature;
 The only real victory is to deny it battle.